Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Hi.
 Thanks for taking my question.
 I was wondering has the Tableau Server offering cannibalized Tableau Online at all, now that you can buy that in a subscription functionality.
 Previously, the only way to get that functionality was – in an OpEx model was with Tableau Online.
 So I'm wondering if you're seeing cannibalization with the Tableau Server subscription now.

 And secondly, I was wondering if you'd give us a sense of how fast seats are growing, or some sense of unit volume.
 I would imagine that subscription ARR is a proxy for that to some extent, but you have a little bit of new discounting that you didn't have a year ago, so maybe seats are growing faster.
-Just trying to get a sense around the seat growth and unit volume.
+I'm just trying to get a sense around the seat growth and unit volume.
 Thank you.

 Adam Selipsky - Tableau Software, Inc.

 Hi, Zane.
 It's Adam.
 On the first part of the question, to the best of my knowledge, we're not really seeing the type of cannibalization that you were talking about.
-I think that's primarily because we're seeing strong, underlying demand growth all over.
-I mean Tom talked about just how much the modern analytics segment of the market is growing overall.
+I think that's primarily because we're seeing strong underlying demand growth all over.
+Tom talked about just how much the modern analytics segment of the market is growing overall.
 We're seeing that really across different customer types and geographies.
 So, even as we continue to improve our server offering, we're also continuing to improve the Tableau Online offering.
-And so, hopefully, those are all going to just kind of continue upward in terms of functionality in tandem.
+And so hopefully, those are all going to just continue upward in terms of functionality in tandem.
 So we haven't really seen that effect.

 Thomas Edward Walker - Tableau Software, Inc.

-You want me to take the second question?
+Do you want me to take the second question?

 Adam Selipsky - Tableau Software, Inc.